How to send out a press release? We analyzed 1 million subject lines

-By talking with a lot of PR professionals, attending conferences and having conversations with journalists we noticed everyone is doing email pitches in a different way.
+By talking with a lot of PR professionals, attending conferences, and having conversations with journalists, we noticed everyone is doing email pitches in a different way.
 Some are using text-style emails with compelling headlines while others are sending stunning visual email templates to support their story.
 (And it turns out that yes, adding visuals to your press release does make a difference to whether it gets read.)

-Trying to find answers to some of the recurring questions “do you attach the entire story to your email?” or “do you include all the visuals in your email?” we found out most decisions were made using “soft” arguments such as emotion, previous experiences or gut feeling.
-Yes, gut feeling.
+Trying to find answers to some of the recurring questions “do you attach the entire story to your email?” or “do you include all the visuals in your email?”, we found out most decisions were made using “soft” arguments such as emotion, previous experiences or gut feeling.

 There are a lot of different ways to add the press release label to your email subject line.
 Some email pitch subject line examples include:

 - Press release: title of the story